jakubjezek001/Handposeestimation/README.md

     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes src a Python module.
+    │   ├── utils.py    <- File containig utils function to be used by all the scripts in src and its sub folders.
+    │   ├── constants.py    <- File containig constants  to be used by all the scripts in src and its sub folders.
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data_loader          <- Scripts to load/prepare data to be used in experiments.
+    │   │   └──freihand_loader.py <- Python class to read the Freihand data from data/raw.
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── experiment       <- Scripts to run experiments with models in src/models
+    │   │   ├── baseline_experiment.py <- script to run experiment with baseline model.
+    │   │   ├── training_config.json <- Json containng the default training parameters.
+    │   │   ├── utils.py <- File containg utility functions for experiment scripts.
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Folder containing all the models for experimentation │   │   |
-    │   │   ├── predict_model.py
+    │   │   ├── baseline_model.py <- Python class containing the baseline supervised model.
-    │   │   └── train_model.py
+    │   │   └── ....
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to generate visualizations/graphics for logging and reporting.
+    │       ├── visualize.py <- File containg fucntion to visualize the joints and the image for logging during an experiment.
+    │       ├── joint_color.json <- Json file containing the color information for all the joints.
+    │
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io